Nagaland: Other religions

 There are also folk religions practised by some Nagas, specially among the Zeliangrongs (Zemes, Liangmais and Rongmeis) but few among other Naga ethnic groups.

 Government

 The governor is the constitutional head of state, representative of the President of India.
 He possesses largely ceremonial responsibilities apart from law and order responsibilities.

 Elections

 The Democratic Alliance of Nagaland (DAN) is a state level coalition of political parties.
 It headed the government with the Bharatiya Janata Party (BJP) and Janata Dal (United) (JDU).
 It was formed in 2003 after the Nagaland Legislative Assembly election, with the Naga People's Front (NPF), and the BJP.
 The alliance was in power in Nagaland from 2003 to 2018.

 The NDPP–BJP–NPF alliance led UDA government has won the majority in 2018 and 2023 Nagaland Legislative Assembly election.

 Administrative districts

 Districts

-The sixteen districts of Nagaland, and their headquarters, 2011 census populations, areas and elevations (of the seat) are:
+The seventeen districts of Nagaland, and their headquarters, 2011 census populations, areas and elevations (of the seat) are: